-Comparing Couette and Poiseuille flows at the same $h^+$ is the most natural choice, used several times in the past (see §1).
-This comparison yields quite a similar flow rate, and does not immediately reveal why a Couette flow possesses an increased level of turbulent activity with respect to a Poiseuille one at the same $h^+$ .
-However, under such condition, $Re{\alpha}$ differs considerably between the two flows, suggesting a new and potentially informative comparison.
+Comparing Couette and Poiseuille flows at the same h^+ is the most natural choice, used several times in the past (see § 1).
+This comparison yields quite a similar flow rate, and does not immediately reveal why a Couette flow possesses an increased level of turbulent activity with respect to a Poiseuille flow at the same h^+ .
+However, under such condition, Re{α} differs considerably between the two flows, suggesting a new and potentially informative comparison.